fhareide/vizscript/README.md

 ----------

+## Changes - Viz Script 0.2.22
+* Added keywords to completions. (if,then,else etc.)
+	* Keywords are lowercase by default.
+Can be changed in settings `vizscript.keywordLowercase`
+* Utilized the new status bar background color to move syntax check error messages to status bar
+  * VS Code version must be `1.53.0` or higher

 ## New Features - Viz Script 0.2.18
 * Added option to show Event completion snippets on root level. (e.g. OnInit())